0hnezahn/WumpusEnv/README.md

 #### 5.4.1 Message formats
 The environment starts its message with "C;" followed by further arguments later explained.
 The bot starts its message with "B;" with further arguments later explained.
 Each argument or instruction is sperated with a ";".
+HINT: the first message received is of the format:
+C;INIT;width;height;END

 ##### 5.4.2 Message format for instructions:
 "B;movement;scream;pickup;climb" with: